research-outcome/LLM-Game-Benchmark/README.md

 **Game Simulation Webpage:**

-To run simulations of Tic-Tac-Toe, Connect Four, and Gomoku games, please visit the game simulation page [here].
+To run simulations of Tic-Tac-Toe, Connect Four, and Gomoku games, please visit the <a href="game-simulation">game simulation</a> page.
 You can use your OpenAI API Key or Google Gemini API Key to run the simulations yourself.
 Below is a screenshot of the game simulation page.
 ![LLM-GameSimulation-Connect4Run](https://github.com/research-outcome/LLM-Game-Benchmark/assets/129539668/1d300826-5298-48dd-85fd-afdf0b5be79c)

 **Interactions with the LLMs:**

 We have implemented the interaction between each game and the LLMs, as shown in the figure below.
-To interact with the LLMs hosted on AWS Bedrock, you can use the sample code provided in the webservice directory.
+To interact with the LLMs hosted on AWS Bedrock, you can use the sample code provided in the <a href="webservice">webservice</a> directory.
 ![App-Web-Interaction](https://github.com/research-outcome/LLM-Game-Benchmark/assets/136174718/6999c68e-3a94-442e-9978-53ae57153e41)

+**Leaderboard Page:**

+To review the results of games among leading LLMs including Claude 3.5 Sonnet and Claude 3 Sonnet by Anthropic, Gemini 1.5 Pro and Gemini 1.5 Flash by Google, GPT-4 Turbo and GPT-4o by OpenAI, and Llama3-70B by Meta, please visit the <a href="leaderboard">leaderboard</a> page.

 **Publication:**